-Big Kingfish is the stuff that local anglers dream about and fishing for Yellowtail King Fish in Melbourne and around Victoria has continued to get better and better in recent years which is wonderful news for local anglers.
-I’m not quite sure why this is rapidly improving and why we are seeing more catches of this species, perhaps its temperature change or breeding patterns but whatever the answer might be its making landing a king more frequent and accessible.
+Catching big Kingfish is the stuff that local anglers dream about.
+The fishing for Yellowtail King Fish around Melbourne and Victoria has continued to get better and better in recent years.
+I’m not quite sure why, but its welcome news for local anglers.
+Perhaps its temperature change or breeding patterns but whatever the answer might be its making landing a king more frequent and accessible.

-Kingfish are unparalleled as they possess immense power and for this reason are rapidly growing in popularity as a species to target.
+Kingfish are unparalleled sports fish that possess immense power.
+For this reason are rapidly growing in popularity as a species to target.
 Kingies can grow over a meter in length, have amazing fighting qualities, they generally school up in big numbers, are also a renowned table fish and are a very welcome bycatch for those who may have been out in deeper waters targeting species such as Tuna.

 Targeting Kingies can be tough venturing into quite challenging destinations which will likely require a decent boat.
 Kingies school up in big numbers and patience will been key for anglers who may catch many small kingies around the 60cm mark, which are often called rats, but that patience finally pays off when the big Kingfish come out to play.
 There is a bag limit of 5 kingies with the legal-size limit being 60cm.
 From the boat vertical jigging has been one of the most successful techniques which is done by dropping a vertical jig and hopping it up and down trying to get the attention of a big aggressive king passing by.
 Just keep an eye out for seals which turn up from time to time eager to spoil your fishing session.